-Bargaining happens when the pain we feel is to much and we will begin to bargain with our loved one to come back to us if a relationship has ended or bargaining with the universe or God to make it alright.
+Bargaining happens when the pain we feel is too much and we will begin to bargain with our loved one to come back to us if a relationship has ended or bargaining with the universe or God to make it alright.

-Depression, is feeling tired all the time, not wanting to do anything but lay in bed, feeling disconnected from people even when we’re around them, being on the verge of tears most of the time, trouble sleeping or sleeping too much, loss of appetite or overeating, increase in drug or alcohol use.
+Depression is feeling tired all the time, not wanting to do anything but lay in bed, feeling disconnected from people even when we’re around them, being on the verge of tears most of the time, having trouble sleeping or sleeping too much, loss of appetite or overeating, increase in drug or alcohol use.
 We can believe that nothing will ever be or feel different than it is right now.
 We can feel like we will never move on and that nothing will ever work out for us in the future.
 Talking and expressing how we are will release the pain and allow us to move on.

 Here we are able to make peace with the loss.
 It doesn’t always come on suddenly; it often happens gradually, little by little, having jumped from stage to stage and back again.
 In acceptance, it doesn’t mean that we are now completely free of the pain of the loss.
 Every time we think of the person or the loss, it will hurt.
 We can however make peace with the loss, letting go of the relationship and slowly moving forward with our lives.
 Being in the present and looking forward de-intensifies the feeling of grief and the memory starts to hurt less.